 Now I had to play the dumb blonde who didn’t anything about picking up even clothes, let alone such glamorous girls (GG).
 So I used the same line I used in my standup about a bar interaction in 2012, that I am a rudimentary engineer et al. One of them is a yoga teacher (hairband one), and the other one is a brand consultant.
 But the conversation wasn’t quite picking up.
 Then something changed the rest of the night for the best.

-I told them that I talk and write about modern-day dating and draw insights into its various nuisances.
-I was promptly invited to join them and sit at their table.
+I told them that I talk and write about modern-day dating and draw insights into its various nuances.
+They promptly invited me to join them and sit at their table.
 The rest of the night just flew away in fun-filled conversations, laughter, and lots of insights (how to differentiate infatuation from love, chemicals in romantic interaction, etc.).
-I didn’t even realize that it was the bar closing time and everyone around us had already left.
+I didn’t even realise that it was the bar closing time and everyone around us had already left.

 Anyway, coming to the MBA concept of ‘Experience Economy‘.
 Post the agrarian economy, industrial economy, and service economy, the next economy that follows is the experience economy.
 It is based on the belief that a brand intentionally uses services as the stage, and goods as props, to engage individual customers in a way that creates a memorable experience.
-More advanced experience businesses can begin charging for the value of the “transformation” that experience offers, e.g., as education offerings might do if they were able to participate in the value that is created by the educated individual.
+Advanced experience businesses can charge for the value of the transformation they provide, like education, if it is shared in the value created by its graduates.

 A day-to-day example that all of us would have experienced is at the movies.
 I always use to wonder as to why they charge us more than twice for a can of soft drink at a cineplex.
 Turns out, they are charging for the experience of enjoying the soft drink while watching your favorite flick in the acoustically perfect surround sound auditorium.

 Customers can participate actively or passively in an experience.
 At the movies, for example, one participates with their presence and it falls under the passive form of experience.
 During active participation, a consumer plays a key role in creating the event or interaction that generates the experience.
-I remember, at IIM Ahmedabad we had marks allocated for class participation, the point was to make the education experience more active and enriching.
+At IIM Ahmedabad, we got marks for class participation to make learning more active and enriching.

 The charge levied for experience economy is one of the reasons I don’t like going out for dates as explained in the post about the importance of a landing page.
 On average, the bars/ cafes/ restaurants charge three to four times the MRP of even packed items.
 All this is justified in the name of the experience economy.
 What logic does it make to pay exorbitantly if the experience is having each other’s company?
 Why are we paying an outsider for that?
 And if the company sucks, it will suck irrespective of the place.

-The concept of experience economy can be replicated in the context of modern-day dating to draw a number of concrete insights.
+The experience economy concept can be applied to modern dating to reveal key insights.
 A question that often pops up is ‘what kind of guys/girls do you fall for?’
 And most of the time, you are left wondering how it isn’t about the hot looks or the money or even the brains, it’s about the experience you have in their presence.

 That brings me back to GG.
 So is this it?
 Does the meaningless bar spree finally come to an end?
 Do I finally have my Nora?